webtrees/webtrees.github.io/download/modules.md

 The following modules have been created by members of the webtrees community.

 Before installing a module, make sure that the module is compatible with your version of webtrees.
-Modules for webtrees 1.7 will not work with webtrees 2.0 and vice-versa.
+Modules for webtrees 1.7 will not work with webtrees 2.0 or 2.1 and vice-versa.

 For support or to report issues, please contact the author of the module.
 To add your module to this list, please get in touch.

-## Installing/removing modules in webtrees 2.0
+## Installing/removing modules in webtrees 2.0 or 2.1

-To install a module in webtrees 2.0, copy it to the folder `/modules_v4/`.
+To install a module in webtrees 2.0 or 2.1, copy it to the folder `/modules_v4/`.
 Themes are just special types of module, and are installed in the same folder.
 To remove a module, just delete it.
 To temporarily disable a module, rename it from `/modules_v4/xxx` to `/modules_v4/xxx.disable`.